16th June, 2026

 - Mainstream publishing is competitive with many authors submitting work and being rejected.
 The main route is often via submission via literary agents – which can also be highly competitive and restrictive for authors.
 We recommend studying the Writers’ & Artists’ Yearbook to learn more about how to pitch to a publisher or agent if you are interested in getting a traditional publisher to publish your book.

-Hybrid publishers – which include companies such as The Book Guild – combine elements of traditional and self-publishing, offering a middle ground for authors seeking a customized publishing experience.
+Hybrid publishers – which include companies such as The Book Guild – combine elements of traditional and self-publishing, offering a middle ground for authors seeking a customised publishing experience.
 Partnership / hybrid publishing essentially shares the costs of publishing between the publisher and the author – with the publisher bringing expertise and skill to the project and the author supplying the manuscript, and with both parties making a financial contribution.
 This can be more effective for authors looking for something more akin to full-service self-publishing.
-HOWEVER some less reputable operators in the hybrid market are known for overcharging and underdelivering, so always do your research Again, the Writers' and Artists' Yearbook is a good place to learn more about reputable partnership publishers.
+HOWEVER some less reputable operators in the hybrid market are known for overcharging and underdelivering, so always do your research.
+Again, the Writers' and Artists' Yearbook is a good place to learn more about reputable partnership publishers.
+Hybrid publishing also offers less control for authors, as the publishing house will make decisions that are optimal for the market.
+This selectivity also means they will not take on as many titles as a full-service self-publisher so, depending on your title, they may or may not express interest, depending on commercial value.

 Partnership publishers should offer: